-March was National Developmental Disabilities Awareness Month (D.D.A.M.), an opportunity to raise awareness about the inclusion of people with developmental disabilities and address the barriers they face in daily life.
-Around 15% of the world’s population live with a disability, a number that’s increasing annually due to demographic changes including population aging and a global increase in chronic health conditions.
+March was National Developmental Disabilities Awareness Month, an opportunity to raise awareness about the inclusion of people with developmental disabilities and address the barriers they face in daily life.

-Like with other minority patient populations, it’s critical that first responders understand the unique considerations for treating and performing airway management on patients with developmental disabilities, to provide the most safe and effective level of care possible and continue enhancing healthcare accessibility and services for these patients.
+More than 5,000,000 Americans have developmental disabilities.
+As with other minority patient populations, first responders must understand the unique considerations for treating and performing airway management on patients with developmental disabilities to provide the safest and effective level of care possible and continue enhancing healthcare accessibility and services for these patients.

 Types of developmental disabilities

-There are five main types of developmental disabilities, including autism spectrum disorder, cerebral palsy, intellectual disability, attention deficit hyperactivity disorder and learning disabilities.
-Most developmental disabilities begin before birth, but some can develop after birth as the result of an injury, infection or other factors.
+There are five main types of developmental disabilities, including autism spectrum disorder, cerebral palsy, intellectual disability, attention deficit hyperactivity disorder, and learning disabilities.
+Most developmental disabilities begin before birth, but some can develop after birth as the result of an injury, infection, or other factors.

 The challenges providers may encounter when treating patients with developmental disabilities depend on the type of disability, as well as other factors related to the patient’s mental and physical health and well-being.